TheDevilItSelf666/Air-Marker/README.md

-Please intall the python libraries required OpenCV Mediapipe using = pip install opencv-python , pip install mediapipe all files are should be in one folder
+Please intall the python libraries required OpenCV Mediapipe using = pip install opencv-python , pip install mediapipe

+All files are should be in one folder

+Run file named airMarker.py